quekyq/quekyq/README.md

 ### Hello! ٩(⊙‿⊙)۶

 🐛 Yu Qing (Perrie), from Singapore 🇸🇬
-🐝 CS @ University of Pennsylvania (Graduating in May 2025)
+🐝 Master's in CS @ University of Pennsylvania
-🐜 Languages & Tools: C++, Java, C, Python, PostgreSQL, React.js, Vite, Javascript, HTML, CSS
-🥕 View my coding and art projects at my [Personal Site](https://quekyq.github.io/)
+🐜 View my coding and art projects at my [Personal Site](https://quekyq.github.io/)

 <!--
 **quekyq/quekyq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.